raml2html/raml2obj/CONTRIBUTING.md

 If you found a bug, instead of creating a new issue, please create a failing unit test and send in a pull request.
 It would be even better if you could include the fix as well :)

-## Feature requests
-Check for open issues or open a new issue to start a discussion around an idea.
-A pull request with actual code to look at would be even more welcome!

 ## Workflow
 1. Fork the repository on Github and make your changes on the **develop** branch (or branch off of it).
 3. Add unit tests, run them with `npm run test`